-Designation Meaning Bold The names of menus, windows, buttons etc. in the body text are written in bold.
-Example: Open the Places of Immission window.
-Bold type is also used to highlight important parts within a text block.
+Designation Meaning Bold The names of menus, windows, buttons etc. in the body text are writ- ten in bold.
+2014 Bold type is also used to highlight important parts within a text block.
 Italics, blue Path names are printed in blue and italics.
-Example: Project > Project Settings > Ethernet settings !
-This sign indicates that a parameter/setting/function needs to be defined particularly carefully, as an error could result in serious consequences.
-1 This symbol refers to a practical example or a practical tip that exists for the respective topic. i This symbol indicates helpful information.
-This symbol identifies step-by-step instructions.
+Example: Project &gt; Project Settings &gt; Ethernet settings !
+This sign indicates that a parameter/setting/function needs to be defi- ned particularly carefully, as an error could result in serious conse- quences.
+This symbol refers to a practical example or a practical tip that exists for the respective topic. i This symbol indicates helpful information. Ą This symbol identifies step-by-step instructions.
 Blue, underlined Cross-references are highlighted in blue font color and underlined.
 Click on the cross-reference to jump to its target.
-Green background In the explanation for the parameters, you will find information on the default highlighted green, where applicable and appropriate.
+Green background In the explanation for the parameters, you will find information on the default, input format, input range, etc. highlighted green, where applicable and appropriate.